 The job recovery trend is good, and the prospect of resuming all jobs lost due to the pandemic is becoming more tangible.
 Despite greater inventory levels and rising borrowing costs, the Southern California housing market is nevertheless operating strongly.
 However, the frenzied rate of activity during the last 18 months or so will reduce, but not to an alarming degree.
 The market remains favorable to house sellers, and they remain in control.

-Will Home Prices Drop in Southern California Real Estate Market?
+Will Home Prices Drop in Southern California Housing Market?

 The following analysis of select counties of the Southern California real estate market is provided by Windermere Real Estate Chief Economist Matthew Gardner.